 The new regulations entitle you to a 25%, 50%, 75% or 100% discount on the payments, depending on whether the trader’s breach is considered to be minor, significant, serious or very serious.

 When considering this, all consumers should appreciate that the costs of court action.
 When conducting this exercise also consider the fact that it will cost your opponent about the same to defend the action you bring.
 All you have to do in this event is to prove a small infraction and your opponents will be on the hook for your entire legal costs.

 This being a very real position, it could be considered wise by the trader to capitulate with you at an early stage to offset the possible adverse liability they could incur.

 The level of seriousness of the trader’s actions will depend on their behaviour, the impact this has had a consumer and how long it has been since you signed the contract.

 If you incur a financial loss that you wouldn’t have done if it weren’t for the trader’s actions/ in-action, you will be allowed to make a claim for damages.

 The Act is so far reaching you can also make a claim if you have suffered alarm, distress, physical inconvenience or discomfort as a result of the trader’s actions/ inaction and as a consequence of the misadventure.

 Be aware that these regulations give the trader a defence to a claim for damages in certain circumstance, for example, if they can demonstrate that their actions were accidental, due to a mistake or factors outside their control.
 This is sometimes exploited by the trader, however, the court look very seriously at these defences and will determine the defence in the light of the purpose and intent of the breaching party

-For these new rights to redress to apply, you must have entered into a contract/ commitment/agreement etc.
+You must have entered into a contract for these new rights to redress to apply – you must have entered into a contract/ commitment/agreement etc.

 This is different from the rest of the regulations where it is enough to show you took some other kind of transitional decision, like going into a shop because of a misleading ad in the window.